quattor/quattor.github.com/_aquilon/management.md

 to specify explicitly what are the allowed commands for the role.
 The role `aqdadmin` is created at installation time and allows to use any Aquilon command.

-The user role is defined using the command `aq permission`.

 ## Using Sandboxes

 A sandbox is Git repository and a working directories that are associated with the Aquilon user who create it.
 This where the pan template development occurs.

-As the Aquilon users typically  don't have access to the machine where the Aquilon broker runs, the sandbox area on the broker is generally put on a distributed file system, like NFS (how to configure it is not covered in this guide, follow the instructions for the distributed file system that you want to use).
+As the Aquilon users typically  don't have access to the machine where the Aquilon broker runs, the sandbox area on the broker is generally put on a distributed file system, like NFS (see the [installation guide][aquilon_install] for more details).
 The sandbox area must be writable by any machine used by Aquilon users.

 To allow the user to access its sandbox